StephanieBogart/WebUiTestExamples/testcafe/README.md

 # Running tests
 ## All Tests
+1. Change to the testcafe subdirectory `cd testcafe`

 Specify the browser to run on a single browser, or just select testcafe to run on all installed supported browsers.
 `testcafe chrome`
 ## Specific tests
-Specify specific tests by referencing the test name following `-t`.
-`testcafe chrome -t 'User can successfully log in'`
+Specify specific tests by referencing the test name following `-t`. eg, `testcafe chrome -t 'User can successfully log in'`